slacker2/departure-times/README.md

 ---------
 This project is a service that gives real-time departure time predictions for bus stops within 100 meters of the visitor's location.

-You can see this project in action here: https://blooming-reef-6511.herokuapp.com

 All bus, route, stop, and prediction data is provided by the [NextBus API](http://www.nextbus.com/xmlFeedDocs/NextBusXMLFeed.pdf).

 Focus